julelang/manual/src/integrated-jule/interoperability/jule-wrappers.md

 - Easy maintenance
 - Safer
 - Avoid the `cpp` keyword for access
-- Use Jule types instead of C/C++ linked types
+- Use Jule types instead of binded types
 - Additional functionality can be added

 **Cons:**